What Is Business Software? 7 Types, Uses & Real Examples

 • Expense tracking, cost control and financial reporting

-Instead of manually maintaining books, finance teams get clean data, accurate reports and real-time visibility into cash flow.
+Instead of manually maintaining books, finance teams use tools like bookkeeping automation software to get clean data, accurate reports and real-time visibility into cash flow.
 This software helps companies meet business requirements, stay compliant and make better financial decisions without chasing spreadsheets.

 For most organizations, accounting software becomes the foundation on which all other systems depend.